 Note: Our ballroom IS a historic space.
 Although we do our best to try to keep the space at a perfect temperature, the gilded age architecture, stage lights, and full audiences tend to keep temps fluctuating - we advise bringing layers to maintain your perfect personal temperature!

 Think of opera like a foreign movie - we have fantastic supertitles in English that hang right above the stage.
 You can also read the synopsis in your program for a general summary of the plot, but you don't need to prep.
 No matter the language being sung, we always have supertitles right there to help you out!

 Nope!
 (The little antennae-like things on top of our music stands are actually just lights to see their music!).
 This creation of un-amplified, unfiltered sound is what makes opera singing so special and so important to hear live, first-hand.
 Opera singers train for years, like athletes, in order to create the massive, powerful gorgeous tones using their well-developed breathing muscles, intricately trained vocal cords, and perfectly utilized resonators (the spaces in their heads and chests which actually help carry the sound to the audience!).
 When highly-trained opera singers combine this fascinating technique with words and acting - opera is born.
 At Baltimore Concert Opera, you can see them up-close, just a few feet away from your seat!
 (Note: sometimes opera singers do use mics in outdoor arenas or similar settings, where there are extenuating circumstances, but that's not what we do at BCO!)

 But isn't opera too expensive for me?

-Our tickets for our concert operas start at $27.50; Thirsty Thursdays are just $25 in advance.
+Our tickets for our concert operas start at $29.50; Thirsty Thursdays at the Opera (tasting events) are just $29 in advance.
 This is less than most every live event on Ticketmaster these days and DEFINITELY less than a Ravens ticket!
 Anybody can come to Baltimore Concert Opera!